dennyzhang/quantcodedenny.com/tools/stock_sentiment/README.md

 ```
 bash-3.2$ docker run -e GEMINI_API_KEY="$MY_GEMINI_API_KEY" -v ./stock_sentiment_demo.py:/app/stock_sentiment_demo.py llm-stock-prompt
 === TSLA ===
-Here is an analysis of recent TSLA news and discussions from the past week:
+Based on an analysis of financial news and social media discussions about TSLA from the past week:

-*   **Overall Sentiment:** Bearish (with a strong underlying bullish counter-narrative)
+*   **Overall Sentiment:** **Neutral**
+    *   The sentiment is sharply divided.
+Negative sentiment is driven by current operational realities (sales, layoffs), while positive sentiment is fueled by future-looking, speculative catalysts (AI, Robotaxi).
+This creates a tense, neutral balance rather than a clear bullish or bearish trend.

 *   **Top 3 Reasons Driving Sentiment:**
-    1.  **Weak Q1 Delivery Expectations:** The dominant story is the widespread concern over the upcoming Q1 delivery and production numbers.
-Analyst estimates have been repeatedly cut due to reported production reductions in China, sluggish demand in Europe, and a slowing EV market, leading to fears of a potential year-over-year decline.
-    2.  **Intensifying Competition in China:** The high-profile and aggressively priced launch of Xiaomi's SU7 electric vehicle has amplified concerns about Tesla's market share and pricing power in its most critical market.
-This, combined with ongoing pressure from BYD, is fueling a narrative of a more difficult competitive landscape.
-    3.  **Positive FSD v12 Momentum:** Acting as a powerful counter-narrative, social media and tech circles are buzzing with impressive demonstrations of the new Full Self-Driving (Supervised) v12.
-Bulls are touting this as a breakthrough moment for Tesla's AI development, reinforcing the long-term thesis that Tesla is more than just a car company.
+    1.  **Slowing EV Demand & Increased Competition (Bearish):** Recent data continues to show weak sales in key markets like China and Europe.
+This, combined with intense competition from Chinese automakers and ongoing price wars, is weighing heavily on the core auto business fundamentals.
+    2.  **Anticipation for the 'Robotaxi' Unveiling and AI Progress (Bullish):** The primary bull case revolves around Tesla's pivot to an AI and robotics company.
+Hype is building for the August 8th Robotaxi reveal, and social media is filled with positive reviews of FSD (Supervised) V12, which bulls see as validation of Tesla's AI leadership.
+    3.  **Corporate Instability and Strategic Uncertainty (Bearish):** Major recent layoffs, including the abrupt firing and subsequent partial rehiring of the Supercharger team, have created a narrative of chaotic management and strategic confusion.
+This uncertainty makes it difficult for investors to model the company's future growth and execution.

-*   **Suggested Action for a Long-Term Tech Investor:** Watch
+*   **Suggested Action for a Long-Term Tech Investor:** **Watch**
-    *   The significant short-term uncertainty around vehicle demand and upcoming delivery numbers presents a major risk.
-It is prudent to wait for the Q1 results to be released and see how the market digests the data before committing new capital.
-This allows an investor to assess if the current stock price weakness is a temporary issue or the beginning of a more fundamental downturn in growth.
+    *   The company is at a critical inflection point where its valuation is detaching from its current car sales and depending almost entirely on a future AI/robotics thesis.
+The risk/reward is unclear.
+It is prudent to wait for more concrete evidence of a turnaround in the core auto business or tangible details from the Robotaxi event before committing new capital.

 === NVDA ===
-Here is a summary and analysis based on news and social media discussions about NVDA from the past week:
+Based on an analysis of news and social media discussions surrounding NVDA this past week:

-*   **Overall Sentiment:** **Bullish**
+*   **Overall Sentiment:** Bullish
-    *   The overwhelming sentiment is positive, driven by a recent major event and the continued strength of the company's core AI narrative.
-Bearish voices are present but are largely drowned out by excitement and momentum.
+    *   *While the stock saw some profit-taking post-announcement, the underlying sentiment about the company's future and technology remains overwhelmingly positive.*

 *   **Top 3 Reasons Driving Sentiment:**
-    1.  **10-for-1 Stock Split:** The stock began trading at its split-adjusted price on June 10th.
-This has been the dominant topic, generating significant buzz among retail investors who see the lower share price as a more accessible entry point.
-It has also fueled speculation about NVDA's potential inclusion in the Dow Jones Industrial Average.
-    2.  **Unwavering AI Leadership:** Discussions continue to center on NVDA's near-monopoly on AI training chips.
-The demand for its H100 and forthcoming Blackwell platform GPUs is seen as a durable, long-term trend, with analysts and investors confident in its massive growth runway in the data center market.
-    3.  **Positive Analyst Revisions:** In the wake of the split and continued AI demand, several Wall Street analysts have reiterated "Buy" ratings and raised their price targets (on a split-adjusted basis), reinforcing institutional confidence and providing validation for the bullish retail sentiment.
+    1.  **GTC Conference & Blackwell Unveiling:** The announcement of the next-generation "Blackwell" AI platform (B200 and GB200 GPUs) was the dominant topic.
+It promises a massive leap in performance, solidifying NVIDIA's technological lead in the AI hardware race and creating a clear future revenue stream.
+    2.  **Strong Ecosystem Endorsement:** Major partners, including Amazon, Google, Microsoft, and Oracle, immediately announced plans to incorporate the new Blackwell chips into their cloud services and infrastructure.
+This widespread, immediate adoption by key customers validates the technology and de-risks its rollout.
+    3.  **"Sell the News" Volatility:** The stock experienced a slight pullback immediately following the GTC keynote.
+This was widely interpreted not as a negative reaction to the news, but as a classic "buy the rumor, sell the fact" event and healthy consolidation after the stock's massive run-up, presenting a potential entry point for some investors.

-*   **Suggested Action for a Long-Term Tech Investor:** **Buy (with a long-term perspective)**
+*   **Suggested Action for a Long-Term Tech Investor:** Buy
-    *   For an investor focused on the next 5-10 years, NVDA remains a core holding for exposure to the AI revolution.
-While the stock's valuation is high and short-term volatility is likely, the company's fundamental position as the leader in a transformative technology is undisputed.
-Consider dollar-cost averaging to build a position rather than investing a lump sum at all-time highs.
-bash-3.2$
+    *   *The fundamental thesis for NVIDIA's dominance in the AI revolution was strengthened, not weakened, by this week's announcements.
+For an investor with a multi-year horizon, any price consolidation or dip should be viewed as a buying opportunity.
+Consider dollar-cost averaging to mitigate short-term volatility.*
 ```